dhoulder/lizard-evolution/README.md

 # Dynamic Range Evolution and Diversification simulation with dynamic speciation (DREaD_ds)

 This directory contains source code and documentation for the DREaD_ds evolution model.
+See `README-*.md` for site- and platform-specific information.

-`./src` contains source code for the C++ implementation of the model.
+`./src` contains source code for the C++ implementation of the model and several utility programs.
 The model implemented in C++ is intended to closely match the model implemented by `./R-prototype/DREaD_ds.R`, but in a language that allows for greater computational performance.

 `./examples/` contains sample configuration and input files.